ChenJxful/realtime-fer/README.md

-# Real Time Face Expression Recognition (5 types)
+# Real Time Facial Expression Recognition (5 types)

-This project implements real-time face expression recognition, capable of identifying five different types of expressions.
+This project implements real-time facial expression recognition, capable of identifying five different types of expressions.
 It captures facial images using a camera and analyzes expressions using a deep learning model.

 ## Demo